momonala/aposynthese/README.md

 ---

 # To Do Soon
-- figure out video encoding issue for web streaming
-    - can this be solved with flask vs. node.js?
-- threshold peak detection (dynamically?)
+- improve threshold peak detection (...dynamically?)
+- modularize nodejs code

 # To Do Eventually
 - write tests